taha-data-analyst/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-I am currently building my foundation in data analytics, with a focus on Microsoft Excel.
+Hey!
+I'm Mohammad Taha and I'm currently building my foundation in data analytics, with a focus on Microsoft Excel.

 ## What I am learning now
 - Basic Excel formulas